beshu-tech/readonlyrest-docs/kibana.md

 This feature will work in all ReadonlyREST editions.

-Alternatively, to typing in credentials in the standard login form, it is possible to create an authenticated Kibana session by passing a JWT token as a query parameter in a URL.
+As an alternative to typing in credentials in the standard login form, it is possible to create an authenticated Kibana session by passing a JWT token as a query parameter in a URL.

 #### Configuration